rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/troubleshooting.md

 <index names>
 ```

 (This may happen, for instance, between v1.13 and v1.14, when the internal format of secondary indexes changed.)
-Outdated indexes can still be used--they don't affect availability.
+Outdated indexes can still be used&mdash;they don't affect availability.
 However, you should rebuild your index before updating to the next version of RethinkDB.

 You may rebuild indexes with the `rethinkdb` command line utility: